JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Lideal_democratique.md

 ## The courage to realize utopia!

 I am aware that in the current situation of many so-called sovereign nations, a global government of humanity seems a utopia.
 However, it represents the only real solution for the human race to be truly sovereign, free from the risk of war based on a real, lasting and good faith fraternal understanding.
 This way of seeing the future will take nothing away from current countries.
 Local affairs will be settled by local governments.
-National affairs will be settled by national governments and international affairs will be settled by the planetary government ([UB 134:6.8](/en/The_Urantia_Book/134#p6_8)).
+National affairs will be settled by national governments and international affairs will be settled by the planetary government (<a id="a48_562"></a>[UB 134:6.8](/en/The_Urantia_Book/134#p6_8)).

 All treaties, diplomacy, foreign policies, alliances or balances of power of all kinds will never succeed in establishing world peace as long as the idea of national sovereignty prevails.